* Many languages have only one Present Tense when in English we use two: Present Simple Tense and Present Continuous Tense.

 We use Present Continuous to describe actions or situations that are happening or continuing now.
 For example, you are reading this blog.
 If someone asks you what you are doing now, you could answer, “I’m reading Mary’s English Blog”.
 Perhaps someone is cooking dinner for you while you are studying English?
 Present Continuous also describes temporary situations.
 Are you working part-time while you are studying?

-♦ Watch this British Council cartoon for typical use of Present Continuous:
+♦ Watch this Mr Bean cartoon for typical use of Present Continuous:

 Present Continuous for future plans and arrangements: